fossunited/fossunited/docs/docs/reviewing-proposals.md

 ![review proposal](./assets/review-proposal.png)

-**NOTE:** We humbly request the reviewers to provide constructive criticism of the proposals.
-One word reviews are stronlgy discouraged.
+**Note:** We humbly request the reviewers to provide constructive criticism of the proposals.
+One word reviews are strongly discouraged.
 Almost all proposals can be improved in some way or another and it is the reviewers' responsibility to provide this necessary feedback to the proposers.
 There exists an equilibrium between the proposers and the reviewers - if the reviewers are unnecessarily harsh, proposers become demotivated over time and the likelihood of repeat proposals from the same proposer goes down.
-On the other hand, if the reviewers approve all proposals without providing meaningful feedback, the proposers don't have any incentive to improve their proposals over time, also leading to fewer sound proposals.
+However, if the reviewers approve all proposals without providing meaningful feedback, the proposers don't have any incentive to improve their proposals over time, also leading to fewer sound proposals.
 The long-term quality of proposals and talks